yykamei/block-merge-based-on-time/README.md

 | `commit-status-description-while-blocking` | The commit status description shown while blocking                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | `false`  | `The PR can't be merged based on time, which is due to your organization's policy` |
 | `commit-status-url`                        | The commit status URL to describe why this action is conducted                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | `false`  | `""`                                                                               |
 | `token`                                    | The GitHub token used to create an authenticated client                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | `false`  | `GITHUB_TOKEN`                                                                     |

+### Action outputs

+- `pr-blocked` — A boolean value to indicate the pull reuqest is blocked.
+This is set only when the `pull_request` event occurs.

 ## Regional holidays